 Vocabulary

-Here is to layout some vocabulary around components that are peculiar to javascript or React.
+Here is to lay out some vocabulary around components that are peculiar to javascript or React.
 So let’s just add some simple definition on those:

 • props: Props are like the parameters you pass down a function, or component.
 It stands for property.
-In React, they must be read only, you don’t modify the props directly.
+In React, they must be read-only you don’t modify the props directly.

 • state: Talking about stateful and stateless, state represents the current value(s) of a component.
 The state is like a “private member” and can’t be updated directly.
 You need to use something like setState() so each time you update the state, it will render your component with its new value.